The Best Braille Toys for Kids Who are Blind

 Of course you can add braille to almost any toy.
 All you need is a good braille labeler and a little space on the toy and you’re good to go!
 But it’s also exciting to find toys specifically designed for kids who are learning (or are already proficient at) braille.
 Below you’ll find everything from alphabet blocks to raised line coloring pages and activity books to puzzles to card and board games… and so much more!
 And it’s all in braille ready for your child to play and learn.

-Each of these wooden puzzles contain five to six pieces and each piece is labeled in braille to let you know which part of the animal you are holding (for example, for the elephant the pieces are front leg, back leg, body, shoulder, and trunk).
+Each of these wooden puzzles contain five pieces and each piece is labeled in braille to let you know which part of the vehicle you are holding.
+There are puzzles for a car, boat, motorcycle and airplane.

-You know those classic magnetic letters you used to play with on the refrigerator?
-These are exactly the same in the same bright colors you remember, but with braille added to each letter!
+You know those classic magnetic numbers you used to play with on the refrigerator?
+These are exactly the same in the same bright colors you remember, but with braille added to each number!

 Just like a regular Bingo board, but with braille!
 A great way to get everyone involved in family game of Bingo.
 Markers are included with the board.

-This spiral-bound book comes with twelve raised-line coloring pages with print and braille text.
+This spiral-bound book comes with twelve raised-line coloring pages with print and braille text plus a set of 6 watercolor paints.
 Each page also comes with a page protector.

 These little puzzles fit easily in small hands and are fun because there is no right way to solve them.
 Move the pieces, make a pattern, line them up or just use it as a fidget.
 Each piece includes braille too!